GMELab/EX-TERR/README.md

 <br>

 ## License
+Distributed under the MIT License.
+See LICENSE.txt for more information.

 ## Contact Information
 For questions, feedback or other inquiries regarding the EX-TERR pipeline, please contact Ann Le (annl.37@hotmail.com) or Guillaume Paré (pareg@mcmaster.ca).

 ## Citation
+Citation information will be available upon publication.